-- 1 the academic and theoretical principles specific for professional expertise in their chosen discipline. - 2 the technology required for constructing a range of buildings and their associated services. - 3 the legal background to working in the property industry. - 4 the economics relating to property. - 5 the management of organisations and products
+- 1. the academic and theoretical principles specific for professional expertise in their chosen discipline. - 2. the technology required for constructing a range of buildings and their associated services. - 3. the legal background to working in the construction industry. - 4. the economics relating to construction and property. - 5. the management of organisations and products

-The knowledge required for each module is contained in the study papers and supported by lectures, workshops and seminars.
+The knowledge required for each module is generally contained in the study papers and supported by lectures, workshops and seminars.
 Study papers contain self assessment questions and answers.
 Feedback is given on assessed work only.
-In the later stages of the programme students are expected to research more beyond the study materials provided.
-Use is also made of video and the VLE.
+In the various stages of the programme students are also expected to research beyond the study materials provided.
+Use is also made of videos, podcasts and the VLE.

 Knowledge is tested through a combination of coursework and unseen examinations.
-The final year includes a project which is a piece of individual research work.
+The final year project is a piece of individual research work.